tmtsoftware/csw-prototype/test/pkg/README.md

 Or: Access the Spray/ExtJS based web app:

-* open http://localhost:8089 in a browser for the Ext JS version.
+* open http://localhost:8089 in a browser for the Ext JS version and select the development (JavaScript source) or production (compiled, minified) version.
+Note that you need to compile the ExtJS code at least once to get the required CSS file generated.
+See <a href="file://../../extjs/Readme.md">../../extjs/Readme.md</a> for instructions.

 Enter the values in the form and press Submit.
 The status of the command is shown below the button and updated while the command is running.